2025 PDC World Darts Championship

 Luke Littler won the world championship for the first time in his career, defeating 3-time champion Michael van Gerwen in the final.

 The 2025 PDC World Darts Championship (known for sponsorship reasons as the 2024/25 Paddy Power World Darts Championship) was a professional darts tournament that was held from 15 December 2024 to 3 January 2025 at Alexandra Palace in London, England.
-It was the 32nd World Darts Championship to be organised by the Professional Darts Corporation and the 18th to be held at Alexandra Palace.
+It was the thirty-second World Darts Championship to be organised by the Professional Darts Corporation and the eighteenth to be held at Alexandra Palace.
 The winner received £500,000 from a total prize fund of £2,500,000.

 The tournament featured 96 players, with the top 32 highest ranked players on the PDC Order of Merit being seeded through to the second round.
 Luke Humphries was the defending champion, having defeated Luke Littler 7–4 in the 2024 final.
 However, Humphries lost 4–1 to Peter Wright in the fourth round.

 In his 3–1 second-round victory over Ryan Meikle, Littler set a new record for the highest three-dart set average in a World Championship match, with 140.91 in the final set.
 Littler went on to beat Nathan Aspinall 5–2 in the quarter-finals and Stephen Bunting 6–1 in the semi-finals to reach a second consecutive final, where he defeated Michael van Gerwen 7–3 to win his first world title.
 Aged 17 years and 347 days, Littler became the youngest world champion in darts history.
 He also won the Ballon d'Art trophy for scoring the most 180s in the tournament, with 76.

 Christian Kist and Damon Heta both hit nine-dart finishes at the tournament, with both players earning a £60,000 bonus.